xiongbinsh/httpsh/README.md

 parallel - build and execute shell command lines from standard input inparallel

-Please check them with command "which nc" and "which parallel".  if not, please install them. for example, in unbuntu please run : apt-get install parallel
+Please check them with command "which nc" and "which parallel".  if not, please install them.

+for example, in ubuntu please run :
+    apt-get install parallel

 Files: